The agony of breaking through personal limitations is the agony of spiritual growth.

 - What is your contribution to the whole?

-The universe will make use of you somehow – it’s crucial that you’re conscious of the role you’re playing.
+The universe will make use of you somehow, so be conscious of the role you’re playing.

 P.S.
 Read The Hero With a Thousand Faces by Joseph Campbell.